Arrest made in 1999 homicide of Arapahoe County prosecutor

-ARAPAHOE COUNTY, Colo. -- An arrest was made on Tuesday in a nearly two decade-old homicide.
+ARAPAHOE COUNTY, Colo. -- An arrest was made Tuesday in a nearly two-decade-old homicide.

-In 1999, an Arapahoe County prosecutor was found dead inside her apartment.
-A recent tip led investigators to an apartment complex in Centennial, where the victim's body was found 18 years ago.
+In 1999, Arapahoe County prosecutor Rebecca Bartee was found dead inside her apartment.
+A recent tip led investigators to an apartment complex in Centennial where the victim's body was found 18 years ago.

-Deputies said it's the same complex where the suspect lived in 1999 and now.
-"This isn't a case that's been cold for five years or seven years-- this is 18 years," Arapahoe County Sheriff spokesperson Julie Brooks said.
+Deputies said it's the same complex where the suspect Robert Williams lived in 1999 and now.

+"This isn't a case that's been cold for five years or seven years -- this is 18 years," Arapahoe County Sheriff's Office spokeswoman Julie Brooks said.

-Rebecca Bartee, 41, had only been working in Colorado for a few weeks at the time she was killed.
+Bartee, 41, had only been working in Colorado for a few weeks at the time she was killed.
 She moved to Colorado from Hays, Kansas.

 The prosecutor was last seen at work at the Arapahoe County District Attorney's Office on a Friday.
 Bartee's body was discovered on a Monday after she did not report to work.

-Under arrest in the cold case is her neighbor, 70-year-old Robert Williams.
-After all these years, Williams was still living in the complex where Bartee's body was found.
+The 70-year-old Williams was a neighbor of Bartee.
+After all these years, Williams was living in the complex where Bartee's body was found.

-"I never thought the fact that there might be someone living here that could be tied to murder as far as that long ago," a surprised neighbor told FOX31.
+"I never thought the fact that there might be someone living here that could be tied to murder as far as that long ago," a surprised neighbor said.

-After looking at Williams' mugshot, neighbors said they didn't recognize the now senior citizen and can't help but wonder what the motive may have been.
+After looking at Williams' photo, neighbors said they didn't recognize the now-senior citizen and can't help but wonder what the motive might have been.

 Deputies said a tip from someone to a local news reporter, forwarded to sheriff's investigators, led deputies to dust off the old files and develop enough probable cause to arrest Williams.

-Court records, sealed in the case, means the public will need to wait to hear what exactly led deputies to zero in on Williams.

-New crucial developments in a nearly two decade-old case is considered extremely rare.
+Court records are sealed, so it's not clear what led deputies to zero in on Williams.
+New crucial developments in a nearly two decade-old case are considered extremely rare.

 "To make an arrest in a cold case, it is difficult because people's memories fade, people move, people who might have information don't realize they have information," Brooks said.

-Brooks told FOX31 Bartee's family members, who live out of state, we're thankful and shocked when they learned an arrest finally was made.
+Brooks said Bartee's family members, who live out of state, we're thankful and shocked when they learned an arrest was made.